Choosing a Daycare Doesn’t Have to Be Overwhelming

 Childcare: Umbrella term covering all types of care (daycare, preschool, nanny, family care).

-What most San Antonio parents actually need: A program that combines both — full-day care with preschool curriculum.
+What most parents actually need: A program that combines both — full-day care with preschool curriculum.
 Many centers (including Edquisitive Montessori) offer this hybrid model.
 Read the complete breakdown →

 How do I know if a San Antonio daycare is safe and licensed?

-Step 1: Check licensing status — Visit Texas Rising Star or Child Care Licensing Search to review inspection reports and violation history.
+Step 1: Check licensing status at Texas Child Care Licensing Search to review inspection reports and violation history.

 Step 2: Verify required ratios — Texas mandates: Infants 1:4, Toddlers 1:9, 3-year-olds 1:11, 4–5 year olds 1:15.
 Better programs often exceed these minimums.

-Step 3: Look for accreditation — Beyond basic licensing, look for NAEYC, Cognia, AMS/AMI (Montessori), or Texas Rising Star 3-4 star rating.
+Step 3: Look for accreditation beyond basic licensing — NAEYC, Cognia, AMS/AMI (Montessori), or Texas Rising Star 3–4 star rating.

 Red flags: Multiple serious violations in past 2 years, unwilling to let you tour during class time, teachers who seem disengaged, dirty bathrooms or strong odors, high teacher turnover.
 Download our complete tour checklist →